ganbarodigital/css-ishi/docs/getting-started.md

 # Getting Started

-Ishi runs on any computer which is already setup for Ruby and Node.JS.
+Ishi runs on any computer which is already setup for Node.JS.

 ## Installing Dependencies

 Before you download a copy of Ishi, you need to have the following installed:

-* Ruby 2.x (used by Sass)
-* Node.JS 0.12 or later and npm (used by Postcss)
+* Node.JS and `npm` (used for building Ishi)
 * git (used for downloading Ishi)
-* make (used for installing tools)

 Your operating system might already come with some of these.